Metal–organic framework: Metal-free organic cavity modifiers

 Most examples of MOF-based catalysis make use of metal ions or atoms as active sites.
 Among the few exceptions are two nickel- and two copper-containing MOFs synthesized by Rosseinsky and co-workers.
-These compounds employ amino acids(L- or D-aspartate) together with dipyridyls as struts.
+These compounds employ amino acids (L- or D-aspartate) together with dipyridyls as struts.
 The coordination chemistry is such that the amine group of the aspartate cannot be protonated by added HCl, but one of the aspartate carboxylates can.
 Thus, the framework-incorporated amino acid can exist in a form that is not accessible for the free amino acid.
 While the nickel-based compounds are marginally porous, on account of tiny channel dimensions, the copper versions are clearly porous.

-The Rosseinsky group showed that the carboxylic acids behave as Brønsted acidic catalysts, facilitating (in the copper cases) the ring-opening methanolysis of a small, cavityaccessible epoxide at up to 65% yield.
+The Rosseinsky group showed that the carboxylic acids behave as Brønsted acidic catalysts, facilitating (in the copper cases) the ring-opening methanolysis of a small, cavity-accessible epoxide at up to 65% yield.
 Superior homogeneous catalysts exist however.

-Kitagawa and co-workers have reported the synthesis of a catalytic MOF having the formula [Cd(4-BTAPA)2(NO3)2].
+Kitagawa and co-workers have reported the synthesis of a catalytic MOF having the formula [Cd(4-btapa)2(NO3)2].
 The MOF is three-dimensional, consisting of an identical catenated pair of networks, yet still featuring pores of molecular dimensions.
 The nodes consist of single cadmium ions, octahedrally ligated by pyridyl nitrogens.
 From a catalysis standpoint, however, the most interesting feature of this material is the presence of guest-accessible amide functionalities.
 The amides are capable of base-catalyzing the Knoevenagel condensation of benzaldehyde with malononitrile.
 Reactions with larger nitriles, however, are only marginally accelerated, implying that catalysis takes place chiefly within the material's channels rather than on its exterior.
 A noteworthy finding is the lack of catalysis by the free strut in homogeneous solution, evidently due to intermolecular H-bonding between bptda molecules.
 Thus, the MOF architecture elicits catalytic activity not otherwise encountered.

 In an interesting alternative approach, Férey and coworkers were able to modify the interior of MIL-101 via Cr(III) coordination of one of the two available nitrogen atoms of each of several ethylenediamine molecules.
 The free non-coordinated ends of the ethylenediamines were then used as Brønsted basic catalysts, again for Knoevenagel condensation of benzaldehyde with nitriles.

 A third approach has been described by Kim Kimoon and coworkers.
 Using a pyridine-functionalized derivative of tartaric acid and a Zn(II) source they were able to synthesize a 2D MOF termed POST-1.
 POST-1 possesses 1D channels whose cross sections are defined by six trinuclear zinc clusters and six struts.
 While three of the six pyridines are coordinated by zinc ions, the remaining three are protonated and directed toward the channel interior.
 When neutralized, the noncoordinated pyridyl groups are found to catalyze transesterification reactions, presumably by facilitating deprotonation of the reactant alcohol.
 The absence of significant catalysis when large alcohols are employed strongly suggests that the catalysis occurs within the channels of the MOF.